blossomingiris/Git_Hub_Assignment/README.md

 - [onRender](https://render.com/)

 #### Note: <br/>
-The default value for the number of followers and repositories that can be fetched  from the GitHub API (30 per page) doesn't changed.
+The default value for the number of followers and repositories that can be fetched  from the GitHub API (30 per page) was't changed.